Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Feature Selection Methods for Uplift Modeling

-The embedded methods obtain feature importance as a by-product from training a uplift model and can be derived for both meta-learners and uplift trees.
-For meta-learners, feature importances can be obtained from the base-learners, which are the composite models making up a meta-learner.
-For example, for the \textit{Two Model} approach, a feature's importance score can be defined as the sum of its embedded importance scores produced by the two base-learners.
 For uplift trees, the importance score for a feature can be defined as the cumulative contribution to the loss function during the tree node splits in the trees.
-This is similar to the well-known embedded feature importance for standard classification trees, except the score is obtained from a uplift tree with special splitting criterion.
+This is similar to the well-known embedded feature importance for standard classification trees, except the score is obtained from an uplift tree with a special splitting criterion.
 At each split, we calculate the gain in the distribution divergence:

-where $D$ is defined as in Eq.(~\ref{eq:uplift-kl}) to (~\ref{eq:uplift-chi}), and $P$, $Q$ denote the outcome distributions of the treatment group and control group.
+where $n$ is the sample size in the parent node, $n_k$ is the sample size in the child node, $D()$ is divergence measure defined as $KL(), ED(), \chi^2()$ in Eq.(~\ref{divergence}), $p$ and $q$ denote the proportion of $Y=1$ for the treatment group and control group separately in the parent node, and $p_k$, $q_k$ are corresponding proportions in the child notes.
 The feature importance score is calculated by summing over all the $\Delta$ from the tree node splits where the feature is used.

-The time complexity for embedded methods depend on the learners used, for random forest algorithms, it is at order of $O(t_{tree} \cdot m_{s} \cdot n \cdot \log(n))$, where $t_{tree}$ is the number of trees and $m_{s}$ is the maximum features considered in each split.
+The time complexity for embedded methods depend on the learners used.
+For random forest algorithms, it is at order of $O(t_{tree} \cdot m_{s} \cdot N \cdot \log(N))$ where $t_{tree}$ is the number of trees and $m_{s}$ is the maximum features considered in each split.